-The operation is performed under a general anaesthetic and usually takes an hour to 90 minutes.
+The operation is performed under a general anaesthetic and usually takes three to four hours.

-Your surgeon will make a cut on your abdomen and remove the diseased part of your small bowel.
-They will often also need to remove a part of your large bowel.
+Your surgeon will make several small cuts on your abdomen.
+They will insert surgical instruments, along with a telescope, inside your abdomen and perform the operation.
+Your surgeon will remove the diseased part of your small bowel.
+They will often need to also remove a part of your large bowel.
 Your surgeon will usually join the ends of your bowel back together.
 If they are unable to join the ends of your bowel, they will make a colostomy or ileostomy.